Pumpkin Seed Oil for Hair Loss: A Surprising Trial With Replication Pending

 The mechanistic case is reasonable.
 Pumpkin seed oil contains beta-sitosterol, cucurbitin, and various phytosterols, several of which have demonstrated weak 5-alpha reductase inhibitory activity in vitro.
 The trial used 400mg daily of an octacosanol-rich extract.
 Photograph-based assessment showed improvement in 76% of treated versus 12% of placebo participants, numbers that look more like a finasteride trial than a typical supplement study, which is part of what made researchers cautious.

 Independent replication has been limited in the decade since.
-Two smaller follow-up studies showed positive but more modest effects (8–12% hair count improvement).
+Two smaller follow-up studies showed positive but more modest effects (8 to 12% hair count improvement).
 The 2014 results have not been reproduced at their original magnitude.
 The current honest assessment: pumpkin seed oil likely has a real but modest effect through phytosterol-mediated 5-AR inhibition.
 The original trial's effect size was probably an outlier.
 As an adjunct, it's defensible.
 As a primary treatment, the evidence remains insufficient.

 Discussion (3)